aleen42/PersonalWiki/projectManagement/review/review.md

 - Project managers must assess the needs of the organization, the project, and individuals in determining which communication medium to use, and when.
 - Status reports can take various formats depending on the stakeholders' needs.
 - A facilitator(促進…的事物) can help the team solve any communication problems.
+- Good information technology project managers must have strong technical and communication skills.
+- Do not have a meeting if there is a better way of achieving the objective at hand.

 #### False